 Generally, larger events that require more resources are planned longer in advance.
-That is not representation of significance of an event but simply reflect logistics demands and time needed to accomplish them.
+That is not representative of the significance of an event but simply reflects logistics demands and time needed to accomplish them.

-Such long term planning helps with financial planning, keeping cost under control and enables teams to plan their attendance and travel budget.
+Such long term planning helps with financial planning, keeping costs under control and enables teams to plan their attendance and travel budget.

-The downside of long term planning is potential that a situation at the selected event site can dramatically change in the intervening period.
-FIRST Board is keeping itself informed about the current situation but it is not always easy to predict how things would develop in a year or two.
+The downside of long term planning is the potential that a situation at the selected event site can dramatically change in the intervening period.
+FIRST Board is keeping itself informed about the current situation, but it is not always easy to predict how things will develop in a year or two.

 All decisions are made based on the currently available information and (more or less) educated guesses how things may develop.
-Some of the guesses are relatively easy (e.g. if an open warfare is happening now it is likely that the situation will be volatile in the coming year too) but others are not (e.g. the outbreak of a diseases like SARS in 2003).
+Some of the guesses are relatively easy (e.g. if an open warfare is happening now it is likely that the situation will be volatile in the coming year too) but others are not (e.g. the outbreak of a disease).

 For that reason FIRST Board monitors the situation for all selected sites and periodically evaluates if they are still viable for the event.

-If it is decided that a site is no longer viable, FIRST can either move the event to a different location or cancel the event.
+If it is decided that a site is no longer viable, FIRST can either move the event to a different location, move to a virtual event, or cancel the event.

-For example, FIRST has a contract with a BestHotel chain to host next three Annual Conferences in its hotels.
-This will prevent FIRST from moving a conference to the Pacific Island region (as a strategic investment) because the BestHotel does not have a property there.
-FIRST would have to wait until the contract is finished to move the Conference to Pacific Island region.
+For example, if FIRST has a contract with a BestHotel chain to host the next three Annual Conferences in its hotels.
+This would prevent FIRST from moving a conference to the Pacific Island region (as a strategic investment) because the BestHotel does not have a property there.
+FIRST would have to wait until the contract is finished to move the Conference to the Pacific Island region.